ironicbadger/pms-wiki/docs/index.md

     ---

-    Guides for installations on top of Ubuntu, Proxmox and NixOS.
+    Guides for installations on top of Ubuntu, Proxmox, and NixOS.
 After installation is finished, deploy our [top 10](04-day-two/top10apps.md) self-hosted app picks.

     [:octicons-arrow-right-24: Begin Installation](03-installation/index.md)